sandykaur2008/Art-Site/README.md

 # Project Title
 This project is called "Art Site" and it's a simple social media site where artists can post pieces and comment on the pieces of others.
+It was built using Django (backend), GraphicsMagick and Grunt (for image re-sizing), Bootstrap, and Sass.
+It is deployed with Heroku at https://sandys-artsite.herokuapp.com/.

 # Getting Started
 To contribute: